Chapter 01: Convocation

 His defiance settled into an anxious purring that flowed through her, light and erratic.

-If he couldn’t behave, he could at least be brave for a night.
+If he couldn't behave, he could be brave for a night.

 "Sorry.
 Let us introduce ourselves properly.
 Would you like to pet Zingiber?"